Rays vs. Red Sox MLB Betting Odds, Trends & Prediction

-With Taj Bradley set to oppose Tanner Houck in Wednesday night’s pitching matchup, what’s the best bet in tonight’s Rays vs. Red Sox contest at 7:10 p.m.
-ET?
+With Zack Littell set to oppose Cooper Criswell in Thursday night’s pitching matchup, what’s the smart bet in tonight’s Rays vs. Red Sox series finale?

 Game Matchup & Betting Odds